 The spectacular All-American Road: Scenic Byway 12 runs through here as well as the more rugged Burr Trail.

 Two of my favorite hikes on our US road trip were found here: Lower Creek Calf Falls and Spooky and Peek-a-Boo slot Canyon.

 Lower Creek Falls are hidden deep in a sandy canyon and the slot spooky canyons offer a thrilling adventure of climbing, crawling and inching through 12 inch narrow spaces.

-Okay, so a popular place to visit in the USA, but it cannot be left off this list as Yellowstone National Park is possibly the most coolest place to visit in the entire world.
+Okay, so a popular place to visit in the USA that cannot be left off this list as Yellowstone National Park.
+It’s possibly the coolest place to visit in the entire world.